simmstein/nextcloud_passwords_to_bitwarden/README.md

 * Choose "Backup or export"
 * Choose "Predefined CSV"
 * Check "Export Passwords" and "Export Folders"
-* Click on "Export"
+* Click on "Export" and download the archive
-* Unzip the download file
+* Unzip the downloaded file

 ### On the project